tronicgr/AMC-AASD15A-Firmware/Thanos-utility/Thanos-motion-test-simple/README.md

 ### WARNING!!!
-Modify on your own rick.
+Modify on your own risk.
 Improper values or modification of functions, may end up on exceeding actuator speeds and damage your rig or injure youself.